appbaseio/reactivesearch/content/docs/search/reactivesearch-api/APIReference.md

 This guide helps you to learn more about the each property of `ReactiveSearch` API and explains that how to use those properties to build the query for different use-cases.

-`ReactiveSearch API` request body can be divided in to two parts, `query` and `settings`.
+`ReactiveSearch API` request body can be divided into two parts, `query` and `settings`.
 The `query` key is an `Array` of objects where each object represents a `ReactiveSearch` query to retrieve the results.
 Settings(`settings`) is an optional key which can be used to control the search experience.
 Here is an example of the request body of `ReactiveSearch` API to get the results for which the `title` field matches with `iphone`.

 ```js
 {